andersonfrailey/UBI_LaTex/reform_doc_3.tex

 \section{Tax and Welfare/Transfer Repeal with UBI for 18 Plus}
 In this section we provide a basic income to individuals $18$ and older.
 Shrinking the targeted population allows for a larger UBI -- \$\exaa{}instead of the \$\dxaa{} outlined in section five.\ospc As in section five, this UBI is taxed and is ultimatley revenue neutral.

 With the introduction of a \$\exaa{}UBI, most tax units see a rise in tax liability and marginal tax rates.
-As with the initial UBI policy, there are a small number of tax-units who actually saw their total liability decrease of $\$1,436$ on average.
+As with the initial UBI policy though, there are a small number of tax-units who actually saw their total liability decrease $\$1,436$ on average.
 This is again likely due to the removal of taxable Social Security benefits from these tax units, as on average they received $\$41,117$ compared to $\$18,611$ in UBI.\ospc

 \begin{figure}[H]
 \centering
-\caption{Average Primary Earner MTR Change by Percentile of AGI}
+\caption{Average Primary Earner MTR by Percentile of AGI}
 \includegraphics[scale=0.650]{e3}
 %\floatfoot{A note}
 \end{figure}

 \begin{figure}[H]
 \centering
-\caption{Average Secondary Earner MTR Change by Percentile of AGI}
+\caption{Average Secondary Earner MTR by Percentile of AGI}
 \includegraphics[scale=0.650]{e4}
 %\floatfoot{A note}
 \end{figure}